dotnet/designs/accepted/2020/linking-libraries.md

 in this case is very scenario dependent, ideally it should produce a warning (probably via `RequiresUnreferencedCode`) to provide build-time feedback.
 * Feature switches are not added just for trimming - they are added to allow users to disable certain functionality.
-The reason to disable a functionality may or may not include trimming.
+The reason to disable functionality may or may not include trimming.
 Trimming is just one of the use cases for feature switches.